 This is notable for being the only lesson that Stan learns which actually sticks, as he's notable for Aesop Amnesia, which he lampshades in one episode by stating he "doesn't learn lessons".
 And even then, learning to accept gay people and accepting that they have the right to have children and start families was the focus of two separate episodes.

 In one episode he puts on a play about Abraham Lincoln's body guard, which due to some unintentional ho-yay attracts a largely gay audience and gets him invited to a meeting of the log cabin republicans.
 Initially horrified, he eventually tries to choose to be gay.
-When he realizes its not a choice, he storms the RNC and proclaims that "We should hate the democrats, not the gays.
-Democrats chose to be that way" note This is paraphrased: please change it if you know the exact quote.
+When he realizes its not a choice, he storms the RNC and proclaims that "It turns out being gay is not a choice.
+But you know what is a choice?
+Being a Democrat!"

-In South Park, the other children bully and mock Kyle for not being metrosexual, beating him up, and calling him "straight boy".
+In South Park, the other children bully and mock Kyle for not being metrosexual, beating him up, and calling him "straight boy", in a parody/subversion of the usual trope.